dwyl/learn-tachyons/README.md

   instead of increasing ***exponentially*** the way it does with with most "traditional" CSS frameworks.

-Tachyons lets you avoid this:
+Tachyons lets you avoid the "_CSS Fire_":

 [![image](https://cloud.githubusercontent.com/assets/194400/25718602/9a99b3be-30fe-11e7-9462-758cef9cbe1d.png)](https://twitter.com/iamdevloper/status/753716544949981184 "CSS is easy? - click to see original tweet")